EDISS-intake2-team4/rots-py/README.md

 - `cl`: Group labels for each sample

 # Acknowledgements
-This package was developed as part of the [EDISS](https://www.master-ediss.eu/) program with the support of Coffey Lab at the [Turku Bioscience](https://bioscience.fi/) center.
+This package was developed as part of the [EDISS](https://www.master-ediss.eu/) program in collaboration with Coffey Lab at the [Turku Bioscience](https://bioscience.fi/) center.

 # Changelog
 ## 1.1.0